solliancenet/tech-immersion-data-ai/day2-exp3/README.md

    ![The bot creation script and parameters are highlighted.](media/cmd-bot-script.png 'Command Prompt')

-6. This script will take around 10 minutes to run. **Important:** Keep the window open.
+5. This script will take around 10 minutes to run. **Important:** Keep the window open.
 There is a value you will need to copy once it is complete.
 For now, please move on to the next task.

 ## Task 4: Load and explore the automotive Virtual Assistant starter solution

 To accelerate Contoso Auto's development efforts, they have decided to use Microsoft's [Virtual Assistant Solution](https://docs.microsoft.com/azure/bot-service/bot-builder-virtual-assistant-introduction?view=azure-bot-service-4.0) accelerator.
 One of the projects included in the Visual Studio solution is the Automotive Skill.
 This skill demonstrates a set of capabilities to help enable Automotive scenarios.
 At the moment, this skill focuses on vehicle settings, specifically climate Control, safety, and basic audio controls.

 Vehicle Control is a complicated problem.
 Although there are only a limited set of car inputs for climate control there are a large number of ways that a human can describe a given setting.
 For example, "I'm feeling chilly", "My feet are cold", and "It's cold here in the back" all relate to a decrease in temperature but to different parts of the car and perhaps even different fan settings.
-If you were to program the bot to try and account for all of these variations in user requests, you would have a very long set if conditional logic in your code, and likely miss some common phrases in the process.
+If you were to program the bot to try and account for all of these variations in user requests, you would have a very long set of conditional logic in your code, and likely miss some common phrases in the process.

 This is where having a trained natural language machine learning model comes in handy.
 Microsoft's [Language Understanding (LUIS)](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/what-is-luis) API service allows you to train this type of machine learning model (LUIS models) through configuration, with **no programming or data scientists** required.
 This results in allowing end users to use conversational, natural language text to issue commands whose overall meaning are predicted by LUIS and whose relevant and detailed information is used by the bot to perform actions related to the requests.

 The LUIS model begins with categories of user intentions called [intents](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-intent).
-Each intent needs examples of user [utterances](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-utterance) (something a user sould say).
+Each intent needs examples of user [utterances](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-utterance) (something a user should say).
 Each utterance can provide a variety of data that needs to be extracted with [entities](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-entity-types).

 Here are some examples of user utterances the LUIS models for the Automotive skill are trained to understand: